Gonciarov/CV/README.md

 - Journalism, media business, BA

-## Experience / projects:

-#### October 2020:

-- Volunteer group project for Age UK charity, working on creating a new volunteers management system (Ruby on Rails/Administrate), communicating with client to understand their needs, developing MVP (in progress);

-- Insta-Clone, social media with comments, likes and followers (individual self-learning project, Rails + AWS, HTML/CSS + Bootstrap), [see it here](https://github.com/Gonciarov/instagram_clone);

-#### September 2020:

-- Maelstrom (final course group project, JavaScript / React).
-A game with animation and sound, [play it here](https://github.com/Gonciarov/maelstrom);

-#### August 2020:
-- MakersBNB, AirBNB competitor (group learning project, Ruby, Postgresql), [see it here](https://github.com/Gonciarov/makersbnb);

-#### July 2020:
-- Acebook, almost as good as Facebook but does not sell your data to anyone (group project, Rails), [see it here](https://github.com/Gonciarov/acebook);

-#### 2010-2020:

-- to learn more about my previous career, please see my [LinkedIn profile](https://www.linkedin.com/in/ilja-gonciarov/);

-## More about me
+## More about me (if you have one more minute)

 #### I learn quickly

-- In May 2020, I decided to start Makers Academy course one month earlier than I planned initially.
-For that, I had to quickly learn Ruby, as they test candidates tech skills in Ruby only and the deadline for passing the tests has been just in a week.
-Makers team suggested to take more time for preparation and join them one month later, but I wanted to start ASAP and learnt new language in a few days, to the level enough to pass the tests (those included classes and some maths methods).

-- Before I even started my studies, I joint Codewars community and was able to solve 4kyu katas like [Snail](https://www.codewars.com/kata/521c2db8ddc89b9b7a0000c1) just in four days using new language.

-- For our final project (September 2020), our Makers team decided to use ReactJS which I have never used before and therefore found myself blocked in first days of work.
+- For our final project (September 2020), our bootcamp team decided to use ReactJS which I have never used before and therefore found myself blocked in first days of work.
 To get familiar with the framework, I created a simple React notepad app using tutorial just in one day, and eventually managed to make my fair contribution to the project.

 - Also, learning new things from different fields has always been a part of my job as a journalist and editor.
 When I worked on article, I could have been required to familiarize myself quickly with something like current immigration law practice or property markets situation.
-Fast learning has been my daily routine for years.
+Sometimes I had only half a day to prepare for the interview with expert in some unfamiliar area like B2B-software, so I have a good experiences in grasping things fast.
+Urgent learning has been my daily routine for years.

+- Before I even started my tech studies, I joint Codewars community and was able to solve 4kyu katas like [Snail](https://www.codewars.com/kata/521c2db8ddc89b9b7a0000c1) just in four days using new language.

 #### Team worker

 - I ask questions.
 Always prefer to ask someone more experienced rather than spend a day on resolving a technical issue by myself.
 It's not only about saving my time, it's about saving team's time.
 - Have 10 years of experience of team work, from small teams of 5 employees to giants like BBC.
-- Worked on different levels, from trainee to mid-senior roles.
+- Worked on different career levels, from trainee to mid-senior roles.
-- Experienced in representing company on conferences and industry events.
+- Experienced in representing the company during conferences and industry events.

+#### I have been in client's shoes

+- In my previous career, I communicated with devs as a client and know how non-technical people feel when dealing with IT in their business.
-- Experienced in working with clients, can understand people's specific needs and expectations.
+- I am also experienced in working with clients as advertising partner and have good negotiating skills.